-The Book of records of Leonardo da Vinci about the world, was written during his stay in Milan in 1506-1510.
-In the “Treatise on the water, earth and celestial bodies” the scientist wondered why the moon is shining, how the water flows in rivers, where the fossils come from, what minerals are composed of.
+The Book of records of Leonardo da Vinci about the world, written during his stay in Milan in 1506-1510.
+In the “Treatise on the water, earth and celestial bodies” the scientist wondered why the moon is shining, how the water flows in rivers, where the fossils come from, and what minerals are composed of.
 In the book, there are a lot of mathematical calculations, diagrams and drawings.
 The manuscript consists of 18 sheets of paper covered with “mirror” handwriting on both sides and folded so that together they form a 72-page notebook.
 “Leicester” was the code after the English Earl of Leicester bought the manuscript in 1717.
 In 1980, a notebook from the heirs of Count bought a famous industrialist, collector Armand Hammer, after which it was briefly called “Hammer Code”.
 After his death in 1994, the Code was put up for auction Christie’s, where it was bought by Microsoft founder Bill Gates.
 On his initiative, “Leicester Code” is permanently exhibited in museums around the world.

-Magna Carta was created in June 1215 based on the requirements of the English aristocracy to King John of England after his many abuses of power.
-Document of 63 articles defended the legal rights and privileges of freemen of Medieval England and limited royal power.
-It regulated the issues of taxes, duties and feudal obligations, the judicial system and legal proceedings, the rights of the Church of England, towns and merchants, inheritance law and guardianship.
+Created in June 1215 Magna Carta was based on the requirements of the English aristocracy to King John of England after his many abuses of power.
+The document of 63 articles defended the legal rights and privileges of freemen of Medieval England and limited royal power.
+In particular, it regulated the issues of taxes, duties and feudal obligations, the judicial system and legal proceedings.
+And also the rights of the Church of England, towns and merchants, inheritance law and guardianship.

 Meanwhile, the remains of St Cuthbert and the Gospel were imperishable.
-Given that Cuthbert was then one of the most venerated saints of England, this edition of the Gospel, too, has been the object of worship.
-The book was shown only to very respected pilgrims who fasted before the sight of it, carefully washed and dressed in white clothes.
+Given that Cuthbert was then one of the most venerated saints of England, this edition of the Gospel, too, was the object of worship.
+Noteworthy, the book was shown only to very respected pilgrims who fasted before the sight of it, carefully washed and dressed in white clothes.